bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Storyteller - All coins have randomly generated (algorithmically generated) powers. (on heads, with normal life loss on tails).
 - [ ] Heir - You start with 50 souls and at a shop.
 Your life is halved in all rounds.
 - [ ] Merchant - You cannot upgrade coins in the shop.
 You may sell coins back to the shop for half their price.
+- [ ] ??? - All coins start as Tetrobols, are much cheaper, and downgrade at the end of each round.
+- [ ] ??? - All coins start as Obols and upgrade at the end of each round.
+- [ ] Phrygian (King Midas) - Coins have an infinite number of charges.
+When a coin is deactivated after using its power, turn it to gold!
+(Destroy it and gain souls based on its value).
+- [ ] Banker - No monsters, many tollgates.